sorawee/define-who/README.md

 define-who
 ==========

-An anaphoric macro that binds `who` to function name
+An anaphoric macro that binds `who` to function name.
+View the documentation at https://docs.racket-lang.org/define-who/